adr1enbe4udou1n/blog/content/posts/22-web-api-benchmarks-2024/index.md

 {{< /tab >}}
 {{< /tabs >}}

 The situation is completely different here, Symfony is able to handle the load, better than Laravel in the same context, with a very low response time (~40ms).
-Let's see if it's able to keep up with the same performance with PostgreSQL contrary to Laravel.
+Let's see if it's able to keep up with the same performance with PostgreSQL.

 #### Symfony PgSQL scenario 1